 These obligations impact our liquidity and capital resource needs.
-To meet those cash requirements, we intend to use our existing cash, cash equivalents and internally generated funds, to borrow under our existing credit facility or under other short-term borrowing facilities, and depending on market conditions and upon the significance of the cost of a particular debt maturity or acquisition to our then-available sources of funds, to obtain additional short- and long-term financing.
+To meet those cash requirements, we intend to use our existing cash, cash equivalents and internally generated funds, to borrow under our existing credit facilities or under other short-term borrowing facilities, and depending on market conditions and upon the significance of the cost of a particular debt maturity or acquisition to our then-available sources of funds, to obtain additional short- and long-term financing.
 We believe that cash provided from these sources will be adequate to meet our future cash requirements.

 PENSION ASSETS AND OTHER INVESTMENTS - We hold investments in equity and debt securities in both our qualified defined benefit pension plans and through a rabbi trust for our nonqualified defined benefit pension plan.
-Cash contributions to pension plans, including unfunded plans, were \$15.0 million in 2021, \$11.9 million in 2020, and \$11.4 million in 2019.
-It is expected that the 2022 total pension plan contributions will be approximately \$15 million.
+Cash contributions to pension plans, including unfunded plans, were \$11.4 million in 2022, \$15.0 million in 2021, and \$11.9 million in 2020.
+It is expected that the 2023 total pension plan contributions will be approximately \$13 million.
 Future increases or decreases in pension liabilities and required cash contributions are highly dependent upon changes in interest rates and the actual return on plan assets.
 We base our investment of plan assets, in part, on the duration of each plan's liabilities.
-Across all of our qualified defined benefit pension plans, approximately 55% of assets are invested in equities, 34% in fixed income investments and 11% in other investments.
-Assets associated with our nonqualified defined benefit pension plan are primarily invested in corporate-owned life insurance, the value of which approximates an investment mix of 55% in equities and 45% in fixed income investments.
+Across all of our qualified defined benefit pension plans, approximately 55% of assets are invested in equities, 32% in fixed income investments and 13% in other investments.
+Assets associated with our nonqualified defined benefit pension plan are primarily invested in corporate-owned life insurance, the value of which approximates an investment mix of 60% in equities and 40% in fixed income investments.
 See note 11 of notes to our consolidated financial statements, which provides details on our pension funding.

-CUSTOMERS AND COUNTERPARTIES - See the subsequent section of this discussion under the heading "Market Risk Sensitivity-Credit Risk".
+CUSTOMERS AND COUNTERPARTIES - See the subsequent section of this discussion under the heading "Market Risk Sensitivity-Credit Risk."